rhesusminus/putts.io/README.md

 ### development
 Basic stuff. `git clone`, `yarn install`, etc.

+We use [json-server](https://github.com/typicode/json-server) as a development server.
+Data is in `dev-server`-folder.
+And for the port `3090`.
+So the command to run server is `json-server db.json --port 3090` in the `dev-server`-folder.

 ### usage
 At the moment `Login`-button will send an action that will write JWT-token to localstorage and let the user in.